dmitsf/GOT/README.md

 $ python3 visualize.py taxonomy_tree_lifted.ete
 ```

 We can see the figure - the same as posted below.
-To look in details, you can right-click the figure and open full-size.
+To look in details, you can click on the figure and open full-size.

 ![](https://raw.githubusercontent.com/dmitsf/GOT/master/got/got_results/cluster_0.png "Cluster 0 generalization visualization.")